|Hiring Organization||Department of Veterans Affairs|

 - Selected applicants will be required to complete an online onboarding process

 - Designated and/or random drug testing may be required.

 - A complete application package; Resume, Transcripts, etc.

-There is no educational substitution for the GS-06 level.
+There is no education substitution at the GS-12 grade level.

 VA may offer newly-appointed Federal employees credit for their job-related non-federal experience or active duty uniformed military service.
 This credited service can be used in determining the rate at which they earn annual leave.
 Such credit must be requested and approved prior to the appointment date and is not guaranteed.